 In general, snapshots are quick and space efficient (depending on the storage driver), but they are stored in the same storage pool as the volume and therefore not too reliable.
 Export files can be stored on different disks and are therefore more reliable.
-They can also be used to restore a volume into a different storage pool.
-If you have a separate, network-connected LXD server available, regularly copying a volume to this other server gives high reliability as well, and this method can also be used to back up snapshots of the volume.
+They can also be used to restore the volume into a different storage pool.
+If you have a separate, network-connected Incus server available, regularly copying volumes to this other server gives high reliability as well, and this method can also be used to back up snapshots of the volume.

 Custom storage volumes might be attached to an instance, but they are not part of the instance.
 Therefore, the content of a custom storage volume is not stored when you back up your instance.
 You must back up the data of your storage volume separately.